dembytskaanna/botanicalgarden/README.md

 This development is part of a master's thesis, and is not an official resource of the M. M. Grishko National Botanical Garden of the NAS of Ukraine.

 The author of the mobile application is Anna Dembytska.

+The application was developed on the Snack Expo platform using React Native.